-2.5.4 Fishery Economic Performance
+2.4.5 Fishery Economic Performance

-2.5.4.1 Bottomfish Fishery Commercial Landings, Revenues, Price
+2.4.5.1 Bottomfish Fishery Commercial Landings, Revenues, Price

 This section will describe trends in commercial pounds sold, revenues and prices, for the American Samoa bottomfish fishery.
-Figure 7 presents the trends of commercial pounds sold and revenues of bottomfish fishery (for BMUS only) during 2012-2021 and Figure 8 presents the trend of fish price for bottomfish sold during 2012-2021.
+Figure 7 presents the trends of commercial pounds sold and revenues of bottomfish fishery (for BMUS only) during 2003-2022 and Figure 8 presents the trend of fish price for bottomfish sold during 2003-2022.
 Supporting data for Figure 7 and Figure 8 are shown in Table 25.
 The table also includes the percentage of pounds sold relative to estimates of total pounds landed for the bottomfish fishery.
 Both nominal and adjusted values are included.

-Commercial landings data in 2021 are confidential due to fewer than 3 participating vendors, thus no detailed figures are presented.
-The total pounds sold and revenue of bottomfish reported in 2021 were lower than the 10 year average.
-The percentage of commercial landings to the total landings was also lower than 10 years average.
+Commercial landings data in 2021 and 2022 are confidential due to fewer than 3 participating vendors, thus no detailed figures are presented.
+The 18 year average (2002-2020) for the percentage of commercial landings to the total landings was 20%.
 Revenue trends follow a similar pattern as pounds sold.
-The BMUS commercial bottomfish landings and revenue have fluctuated during the period of 2012-2019, but in 2020 both revenue and pounds sold went down considerably and this downward trend continued in 2021.
+The BMUS commercial bottomfish landings and revenue have fluctuated during the period of 2003-2020, but in 2020 both revenue and pounds sold went down considerably and this downward trend was possibly due to COVID-19 impacts.
 Bottomfish (BMUS) price was steady over most of the time period, but it went up substantially in 2017 then decreased in the years following.
-The bottomfish price in 2020 (\$3.48) was down from \$4.24 in 2019.
+The nominal bottomfish price in 2020 (\$3.45) was down from \$4.24 in 2019.
 Low commercial landings and low fish prices resulted in a historical low for bottomfish revenue in 2020.
-In 2021, BMUS price rose to 2019 levels, but revenue in 2021 was still lower than 2020 because of lower landings.

 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
-The data of pounds sold are collected through the "Commercial Sales Receipt Books" Program, while the data of pounds caught are collected through Boat- and Shore-Based Creel Surveys.
+The data for pounds sold are collected through the "Commercial Sales Receipt Books" Program, while the data for pounds caught are collected through Boat- and Shore-based creel surveys.
 Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
-Therefore, the two time series may not move coherently to each other.
+Therefore, the two time series may not move coherently with each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to low coverage of dealer participation in the Commercial Receipt Books Program.

-Confidential in 2021 due to less than 3 participating vendors.
+Figure 7.
+The pounds sold and revenues, for the American Samoa bottomfish fishery Confidential in 2021 and 2022 due to less than 3 participating vendors.

 Figure 8.
-The prices of BMUS for the American Samoa bottomfish fishery, 2012-2021 Confidential in 2021 due to less than 3 participating vendors.
+The prices of BMUS for the American Samoa bottomfish fishery Confidential in 2021 and 2022 due to less than 3 participating vendors.